 Many dishes are made with cold rice, for example, sushi and other Indian dishes.

 Remaining sushi leftovers or other food items which contain cold rice will require the same handling and storage as plain cold rice.

-It is possible to break the rice from curries or sauces when feasible and then freeze the rice on its own or put the whole food inside an airtight container in the refrigerator for 3 to 7 months (depending on the type of meal and freshness).
+If feasible, you can separate the rice from curries or sauces and then freeze the rice on its own or put the whole dish inside an airtight container in the refrigerator.

-It’s always better for you to stay on the safer side, and to properly conserve and store the rice and then dispose of it in several days.
+It’s always better for you to stay on the safe side, and to properly store the rice and then dispose of it in several days.

 Do You Need To Heat Rice?

 There is no need to cook chilled rice so long as the rice has been kept properly in the refrigerator, and is not left out to get to room temperature for more than 2 hours.

 Cold rice has distinct health benefits, and it could be beneficial for some people to not heat the rice completely.

 If you do decide to cook rice that’s been kept in the refrigerator it is recommended to throw away any leftovers after you’ve consumed it.
 Reheated rice shouldn’t be put back into the refrigerator because there is a greater possibility of a growth of bacteria that can cause food poisoning.